kdeath83/agentresilience/README.md

 **Exploring CPS 230 operational resilience for agentic infrastructure**

-> *"We're not there yet — but we will be."*

-This is a 2-hour concept demonstration exploring the intersection of:
+This is a demonstration exploring the intersection of:
 - **APRA CPS 230** operational resilience requirements
 - **AWS Agent Registry** for agent discovery and governance
 - **Agentic infrastructure** that will soon handle critical operations